The Difference Between SECC and SGCC: All you Need to Know

 What are the properties of SECC, and what is its intended use?
 Here, we will explain the features and applications of SECC.

-SECC is a steel sheet that has undergone electro-galvanization.
+SECC is a steel sheet that has undergone electro-galvanisation.
 In English, it is often referred to as “Steel Electrolytic Cold Commercial.”
 It is also known as “Bonded Steel Sheet,” a name derived from when Nippon Steel first introduced SECC as a product.

 The “CC” at the end of SECC indicates that, like its base material, SPCC (cold-rolled steel sheet), it is a general-purpose material that has been cold-rolled.

 Since the base material is SPCC, SECC shares the same characteristic of being highly workable.
-It has an attractive appearance due to the electro-galvanization, giving it a shiny surface.
+It has an attractive appearance due to the electro-galvanisation, giving it a shiny surface.
 It is also known for its good paint adhesion, allowing it to be painted in various colors.

 Among processed steel sheets, SECC is the most widely distributed.